Constellation-Labs/documentation-hub/validate/automated/nodectlCommands.md

 ```
 sudo nodectl whoami
 ```
-- Show ip address of node_id from a cluster via a profile this Node is connected to
+- Show ip address of a Node by `nodeid` from a cluster via a profile this Node is connected to
 ```
 sudo nodectl whoami -p <profile> -id <node_id>
 ```